Selling My Business has the industry specific knowledge and expertise to arrange successful sales of security alarm companies and CCTV businesses

 Having raised over £500 million in business sales, Selling My Business has the contacts, experience and knowledge required to sell your security alarm company or sell your CCTV business.

-Get a business valuation or contact Selling My Business to find out more about how we can help to sell your security business.
+Contact Selling My Business to find out more about how we can help to sell your security business.

 Competition within the security business industry is fierce; with a growing number of SME’s vying for contracts.
 However market trends are showing an increase in domestic security concerns and a corresponding growth amongst security alarm and CCTV installations.
 Ensuring that your security business is well placed within this market to achieve a successful and profitable sale requires foresight and planning.
 Our security business sales experts are able to advise you on the best route to market and how to ensure that your business is sale-ready.